 - Shifts must be at least 4 hours in length for the auto-deduct function to work.

-- If used in conjunction with the Take Lunch button, an employee punched break will override an auto-deducted scheduled break.
+- If used in conjunction with the Take Lunch button, a user punched break will override an auto-deducted scheduled break.

 - The auto-deduct function only applies to shifts worked after the setting is enabled.

 Enable the feature

 - Scroll down to Breaks, then click Automatically Deduct Unpaid Breaks When Scheduled.

 - Click Save in the top-right corner of the screen.

 View auto-deducted breaks

-You can view and verify automatically deducted scheduled breaks in timesheets for your employees.
+You can view and verify automatically deducted scheduled breaks in timesheets for your users.
 Click on the break if you need to correct it or delete it.